 If migrating to PST, you can choose to add results to an existing PST, building one PST from multiple searches.

-The user either downloads the exported files, or migrates data directly to Office 365.
+The user either downloads the exported files, or migrates data directly to Microsoft 365.

 Users can also use a dedicated Folder Export function, organising data into Folders prior to migration, or upload files